Writing Our Way into History: The Historical Poem & Other Forms

 We will read and celebrate the writing of contemporary LGBTQ poets.
 This is an event for anyone who loves poetry and spoken word.
 This is an event for people who identify as LGBTQAI, for their families, friends, and allies.
 Some possible poets include Danez Smith, Natalie Diaz, Tommy Pico, Adrienne Rich, Allen Ginsberg, DA Powell, Chen Chen, Eduardo C, Corrall, Joss Charles, Oliver Bendorff, and Ely Shipley.

-Dear Friend: Writing Letters/Writing Poems
+Dear Friend: Writing Poems and Letters, Writing Letter Poems

 You Do Not Have to Be Good: Poetry and Prayer